matilinux/saltmodule/README.md

 This bash script does following:

-Update packet list, install Salt-minion and Git with command:
+Update packet list, install Salt-minion with command:

-sudo apt-get update && sudo apt-get install -y salt-minion git
+sudo apt-get update && sudo apt-get install -y salt-minion

 Move it to /srv/ folder with commands: